Coconut Oil Crepes

 - Cooking spray

 - In a large bowl, whisk the eggs then add lukewarm milk.

 - Whisk in the salt, baking soda, and honey.

-- Heat a 10-inch non-stick skillet over medium heat (about 4½-5 on electric stove).
-Lightly spray the pan with coconut oil and ladle ¼ cup batter into the center of the pan, turning and tilting the pan in a circular motion until the bottom is evenly coated with batter.
+- Heat a 10-inch non-stick skillet over medium heat.
+Lightly spray the pan with cooking spray and ladle 1/4 cup batter into the center of the pan, turning and tilting the pan in a circular motion until the bottom is evenly coated with batter.

-**I use this exact spatula for my crepe makin'.
-It's super flexible and makes flipping a breeze.
-You can find it on amazon.
+- I use this spatula for flipping crepes.
+It’s super flexible and makes flipping a breeze.